orbitdb/field-manual/01_Tutorial/01_Basics.md

    [Function]
 > NPP.create()
 ```
-> **Note for the authors of this tutorial**: When I ran for the first time this code from a newly created folder `orbitdb-ch1`, the output is different from the subsequent runs.
-At first run, the output is not what is described in the tutorial.
-It seems to come from the `ipfs init` command line and is like this
-> ```
-> Promise { <pending> }
-> > generating 2048-bit (rsa only) RSA keypair...
-> to get started, enter:
-> 	jsipfs cat /ipfs/QmfGBRT6BbWJd7yUc2uYdaUZJBbnEFvTqehPFoSMQ6wgdr/readme
->
-> ```

-> If I exit `node` and run the sequence of commands again, the subsequent outputs are different and like what is described in the tutorial.
-> ```
-> Promise { <pending> }
-> OrbitDB owner id:  03ecc23e7dfa8d1837ba979e719e934879c80dbd62fa0f42c84093f3ae53090e86
-> ```

-> I have no clue to explain, so I leave it to you.

-When you type the command ```NPP.onready()```, in the output you will see something called a "multihash", like `QmfEUEbNaTLRgLEFg6641e2ZzwWTRoY3iguwiCaqzu9W21`.
+After the command `NPP.create()`, when you type the command ```NPP.onready()```, in the output you will see something called a "multihash", like `QmfEUEbNaTLRgLEFg6641e2ZzwWTRoY3iguwiCaqzu9W21`.
 This is the identifier of your IPFS node.
 ```js
 > NPP.onready()
    QmfEUEbNaTLRgLEFg6641e2ZzwWTRoY3iguwiCaqzu9W21